jnear/cs202-compiler-construction/index.md

 Your grade for the course will be determined as follows:

 - 6 homework assignments (10% each; 60% total)
+- 6 self-review assignments (5% total)
-- in-class weekly exercises (20% total)
+- in-class weekly exercises (15% total)
 - final project (10%)
 - midterm exam (5%)
 - final exam (5%)